richardeigenmann/swiss-cantonal-beer/workshop/workshop.md

 A dropdown in a separate component that signals back to it's parent that it changed.

 ## Let's add a component that shows the beers of the canton

+## Let's get the data from a REST URL

 ## Add a footer